-Meat Products Procurement and Processing Centers

-Supply Sources Outside Japan

-We process and supply safe and reliable beef, pork and chicken procured through a worldwide network.
-Working in close cooperation with trusted partners, we strive to develop high-addedvalue products that meet customers' needs.
+Meat Products Procurement and Processing Centers Supply Sources Outside Japan We process and supply safe and reliable beef pork and chicken procured through a worldwide network Working in close cooperation with trusted partners, we strive to value products that m customers' needs.

-Supply Sources in Japan

-Different regions of Japan offer value-added local brand meats.
+Supply Sources in Japan Different regions of Japan offer value-added local brand meats.
 In collaboration with the Tokachi Beef Plant in Hokkaido and group companies, Maruha Nichiro is engaged in producing Hokkaido brand beef.
-We also maintain a nationwide network of good supply sources for chicken and pork and provide reliable meats with marketing that makes the most of the producers' good reputation.
+We also maintain a nationwide network of good suppl sources for chicken and pork and provide reliab meats with marketing that makes the most of the producers' god reputation.

-Meat Processing

-We not only produce Maruha Nichiro brand products but also process meats on request from clients in designated plants in and outside Japan that have cleared strict quality control standards.
-Our wide variety of products ranges from fried chicken, hamburgers and sausages to grilled pork and more.
+Meat Processing We not only produce Maruha Nichiro brand products but also process meats on request from clients in designated plants in and outside Japan that have cleared strict quality control standards.
+Our wide variety of products ranges from fried chicker hamburgers and sausages to grilled pork and more.
 We also focus on making proposals to the ready-made home meal and restaurant markets.

-The unit strives to provide safe and reliable meats and meat

-products through primary processing, further product processing and heat processing at the Tokachi Plant, Nayoro Plant and Sapporo Plant of Nichiro Chikusan.
+The unit strives to provide safe and reliable meats and meat products through primary processing, further product processing and heat processing at the Tokachi Plant, Nayoro Plant and Sapporo Plan of Nichiro Chikusan.